amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

 #### Day-19 Priority Encoder and Sequence Detector 1011
      Priority Encoder: A digital circuit that converts multiple active input signals into a binary code based on the highest-priority active input.
      Sequence Detector (FSM): A finite state machine designed to recognize a specific sequence of bits in a bitstream, used for detecting patterns or protocols.

+#### Day-20: Traffic Light Controller SystemTraffic Light Controller System:
+     A real-world application using counters, FSM, comparators, and multiplexers to manage the timing and state transitions of traffic lights at a 4-way intersection.
+The system ensures smooth transitions between red, yellow, and green lights to efficiently control traffic flow.